Welsh Dog Breeds

 There are varying stories of how Corgis came to be in Wales but it is believed that Pembroke Corgis came over with Flemish weavers in the 10th century, while Cardigan Corgis arrived with Norse settlers.
 They even appear in mythology, as legend has it that fairies would use Corgis to pull their carts and ride them into battle.

-Originally used to herd large cattle, they now make great companions for families as they are sociable, cuddly and playful whilst also being smart and obedient.
+Originally used to herd cattle, they now make great companions for families as they are sociable, cuddly and playful whilst also being smart and obedient.
 Despite their small stature, they are known to be great guard dogs with a ‘big dog bark’.

 Welsh Springer Spaniel

 Next up, we have the Welsh Springer Spaniel.
-These gundogs are active, sociable and smart.
+These gundogs are energetic, sociable and smart.
 They are ideal for owners who lead active lives and can offer plenty of quality time.
-They thrive on human contact and can become attached to their owners, but with training from an early age and lots of socialisation, you can avoid them becoming too codependent.
+They thrive on human contact and can become very attached to their owners, but with training from an early age and lots of socialisation, you can avoid them becoming too codependent.

 Welsh Terrier